NEW HORIZONS IN UNIVERSITY EDUCATION A JOURNAL OF DEVELOPMENT AND SOCIAL JUSTICE

 - Dr. Gina Chowa, University of North Carolina

 - Dr. M.B.
 Mehta, Director, IMS, Ahmednagar

-- Rural Development: Retrospect and Prospects – Prof. Suresh Pathare
+- Rural Development: Retrospect and Prospects (Editorial) – Prof. Suresh Pathare

 - Integrating Participatory Practices in the Development Projects: A Multi Dimensional Analysis of NGOs in Wayanad, Kerala – Baiju Pallicka Vareed